This is your guide on Brazilian Christmas food to add a unique Latin American touch to your holiday table.

 In fact, I’m an Italian descendant myself.
 In SP, we have a neighborhood filled with great cantinas and Italian restaurants, so that’s why panettone became a part of Brazilian culture.

 Panettone is a fluffy, light bread with festive flavors.
-It has raisins in it, but we sometimes change it by chocolate chips or dulce de leche.
+It has raisins in it, but we sometimes change it to chocolate chips or dulce de leche.
 It’s mouth-watering!

 For this recipe, the bread is sliced and soaked in milk and sweetened condensed milk, then dipped in eggs and fried.
 Finally, we coat them in sugar and/or cinnamon and nutmeg.